 Section 1.
 Branch Board of Directors

-The Madison and Milwaukee branches will both have their own Board of Directors.
+The Madison, Fox Valley, and Milwaukee branches will have their own Board of Directors.

 Section 2.
 Executive Board

-The Executive Board consists of all members of both branches of the Board of Directors and the Fox Valley Liaison.
+The Executive Board consists of all members of both branches of the Board of Directors.
 The Executive Board shall manage the affairs of the Society and shall make all rules and regulations deemed necessary to accomplish the purposes of the Society.
 Actions of the Executive Board may be countermanded at any membership meeting upon motion, duly passed by a majority of the members voting at said membership meeting.